PRIS-CV/Mutual-Channel-Loss/README.md

 - Download datasets
 - Train: `python CUB-200-2011.py`, the alpha is the hyper-parameters of the  `MC-Loss`
-- description : PyTorch CUB-200-2011 Training without pre_trained model.
+- Description : PyTorch CUB-200-2011 Training with VGG16 (TRAINED FROM SCRATCH).

 ## Citation
 please cite: